OsamaKhalilMohamed/Portfolio/posts/react-flow-in-production.md

 ## 3. How the Frontend Constructs a Workflow

 **Step 1 — Validation**
-We run `validateWorkflow` before creating a workflow:
+We run a validation function before creating a workflow:
-- Checks if there are incomplete nodes (e.g., `AddBlockNode` type).
+- Checks if there are incomplete nodes.

 **Step 2 — Parsing for the Backend**
 We convert the frontend node structure into the backend’s required format: